The University of British Columbia

 • Deep Thought

 The study of Cognitive Systems is enabling us to write the latest chapters in our centuries-long quest to understand mind, body and world.
-(Image courtesy of Sidney Padua at 2d googles.)
-Read More
+[Image courtesy of Sidney Padua at 2d goggles] Read More

 • Emerging Minds

-The brains of babies routinely solve many problems that would defeat even the most powerful supercomputers.
+The infant brain naturally excels at tasks that challenge even the most powerful supercomputers.
 We’re trying to understand how.
 Read More

 Cognitive Systems take many forms.
 We study the new ones, the old ones, the natural ones, the artificial ones, and even some of the unfashionable ones.
 Read More

 Finding the lessons in big data is crucial for meeting the challenges of the twenty-first century.
-In Cognitive Systems we use psychology and computer science to understand how it can be done.
-Read More
+In Cognitive Systems we use psychology, philosophy, computer science, and linguistics to understand how it can be done – and what it means to do it ethically.
+[Image generated using Midjourney] Read More

 • New Overlords